ant-design/ant-design/docs/react/introduce.en-US.md

 You can use:

 - `import DatePicker from 'antd/lib/date-picker';`
-- `import { DatePicker } from 'antd';` when [babel-plugin-antd](https://github.com/ant-design/babel-plugin-antd) is also used.
+- `import { DatePicker } from 'antd';` when [babel-plugin-import](https://github.com/ant-design/babel-plugin-import) is also used.

-> babel-plugin-antd supports importing components and styles on demand.
+> babel-plugin-import supports importing components and styles on demand.

 ## Version